JHartzer/beautiful-jekyll/_posts/2020-10-05-UWB-Localization.md

 # Experimentation
 The filter framework was tested in Bryan, Texas using the Unmanned Systems Lab autonomous trolley.
-The Decwave EVK1000 evaluation boards were mounted alongside a VectorNav VN-300 and ArduSimple RTK GNSS.
+The Decawave EVK1000 evaluation boards were mounted alongside a VectorNav VN-300 and ArduSimple RTK GNSS.
 The trolley itself includes PACMod, a by-wire kit prepared by Autonomous Stuff, which gives access to wheel odometry and steering data.

 Using tripods, a second set of UWB ranging modules were placed in various experimental setups to either represent road landmarks, or a second vehicle.